Riot in His Veins - Part 1

 “But nothing.
 Boss says—are you seriously pouting your lip at me right now?”

-Pad pulled his bottom lip back quickly, “No, I was— “
+Pad pulls his bottom lip back quickly, “No, I was— “

 “Enough.
 Boss says keep your mouth shut too.
 Just watch.
 And learn.”

-Pad nodded, shrinking behind his contrition.
+Pad nods, shrinking behind his contrition.
 Kavel expected more of an argument, but the kid just folded.
 Maybe he’d been too harsh?

 Better than letting him do something stupid.

-At the door just outside the King’s throne room, Kavel pulled a nebulizer from his jacket and poised it to his lips.
-He caught Pad shifting about in the corner of his eye, and the kid’s face had traded shame for envy.
+At the door just outside the King’s throne room, Kavel pulls a nebulizer from his jacket and poises it to his lips.
+He catches Pad shifting about in the corner of his eye, and the kid’s face has traded shame for envy.

 “Yo, now we’re talking!
 Lemme get a hit of that.”

-After a scowl and a shush that shrank the kid right back down, Kavel rolled his eyes towards the door and returned the nebulizer to his lips.
-A deep breath shot a surge of aerosolized Etherite straight to his lungs.
-A feeling like being splashed with ice water at the atomic level sent a cold electricity arcing between his every molecule.
+After a scowl and a shush that shrinks the kid right back down, Kavel rolls his eyes towards the door and returns the nebulizer to his lips.
+A deep breath shoots a surge of aerosolized Etherite straight to his lungs.
+A feeling like being splashed with ice water at the atomic level sends a cold electricity arcing between his every molecule.

 The promise of infinite possibilities hidden in the tension of reality’s invisible strings.
 The shiver in the tendrils of his psyche as they stretched across those strings, aching to pluck them.
 The harmonic embrace of their vibrations uniting his soul with the cosmos.
-No matter how many times he did it, the thrill of connecting to The Ether never went away.
+No matter how many times he does it, the thrill of connecting to The Ether never goes away.

-His personal harbinger signaled his transition to the trance state: a vision of an endlessly stretching shoreline lapped by gentle ocean waves underscored by the dense thrum of cellos resolving a G to a C. It filled his senses for but a moment and then faded away, pulling his consciousness back to the apartment door and the task at hand.
+His personal harbinger signals his transition to the trance state: a vision of an endlessly stretching shoreline lapped by gentle ocean waves underscored by the dense thrum of cellos resolving a G to a C. It fills his senses for but a moment and then fades away, pulling his consciousness back to the apartment door and the task at hand.

-He focused his thoughts on his ears, willing primal forces to amplify their ability, until silence gave way to the sound of whispers from the other side of the door.
+He focuses his thoughts on his ears, willing primal forces to amplify their ability, until silence gives way to the sound of whispers from the other side of the door.

 Is someone out there?